Jerrylum/CryptoExpress-Portal/README.md

 ## Glossary

-A route consists of a series of Stops and Transports,

 ### Route

-A route represents a delivering route from one location to multiple destinations, delivering one or many goods from multiple sources to multiple destinations.
+A route represents a delivering route consists of multiple stops, delivering one or many goods from multiple sources to multiple destinations.

 Locations with import and export operations are called Stops.
 A stop may receive goods from a courier, deliver goods to a courier, or both at the same location.
 The following information is included in a route for each stop: When should the courier arrive?
 Where should the stop be?
 And what should be received and sent out?